Inspirational profiles of women in

 Open Jobs Company Page

 Our Lead(H)er series features impressive women leaders in the tech industry.
-In this Q&A, we are featuring Amy Dwyer, VP of HR at 3Play Media.
+In this Q&A, we are featuring Carmen Cano, SVP Product Design at Seismic.

 Can you share the details on your career path and what were the critical moments that got you to where you are today?